shiroyuki/com.shiroyuki.www/docs/source/journal/rediscover-tokyo-p4-nikko.rst

 Nikko, short for `Nikko National Park <http://en.wikipedia.org/wiki/Nikk%C5%8D_National_Park>`_, is not exactly in Tokyo but it is a change of pace.

-(09.15) Although the national park covers four prefectures, my friend and I only went to the one in Tochigi for a day trip.
+(09.15) Although the national park covers four prefectures, Patara and I only went to the one in Tochigi for a day trip.

 We caught a morning express train around 8 AM to Nikko from Ikebukuro station.